Meet The Team

 Christine Oldfield, Executive Director

 Christine knows that sometimes volunteering can feel like the broccoli of the dinner plate – boring, but good for you!
-Since 2004, Christine has held various roles at the Volunteer Centre and, currently, as Executive Director, she is excited to highlight the joys of volunteering.
+Since 2004, Christine has held various roles at the People and Information Network (PIN) and, currently, as Executive Director, she is excited to highlight the joys of volunteering.
 From student activism to her volunteer work as a Board Member of the Workside Early Childhood Education Centre, Christine has had a wealth of experience in local and international communities.
 These experiences had a lasting impact on her both professionally and personally.
 When she is not at work, Christine enjoys practicing yoga and hiking local trails with her husband and two children.
 She is also a self-proclaimed ‘foodie’!

 Kim Cusimano, Communications & Program Coordinator